tligorio/sample_pages_csci127/index.md

 # Announcements:

+**8/30/2018** In C++, .h and .hpp extensions are the same (interchangable).
+Once you have named your interface file, however, you must use the exact file name and extension in your #include statements.
+For Project 1, the files on Gradescope are named Customer.hpp and GeniusBar.hpp, so please use *#include "Customer.hpp"* and *#include "GeniusBar.hpp* in your submission.
+Thank you!

+**8/30/2018** My CUNYfirst account is locked and I cannot access Blackboard for now.
+Please keep an eye on these announcements regularly for important communications.
+Thank you!

 **8/30/2018** **Postponed Project_1 due date to 9/6**, as well as all future projects accordingly

 **8/30/2018** Email update: the alias (ligorio.tiziana) for my hunter email doesn't seem to be working.
 Please use tligorio@hunter.cuny.edu